yupingzhang/RestingFaceVRHack/README.md

 4. set a threshold for certain sympton, rendering heat map to help visualize and detect the danger of stroke or other disease.

-Todo:
+Added:

 1. Compute the average for 10 frames to reduce the noise.

 2. set a interval time to check the certain pattern.

 =========================================================
 Finial demo

-We did emotion patterns detection and ficial gestures controls.
+We did emotion patterns detection and facial gestures controls.